JuanM04/portfolio/src/content/docs/sysadmin/windows.md

 Once you chose a Windows version, you need to download the ISO.
 The ISO size varies a lot depending of the version — with a **8 GB thumbdrive** you'll be fine.

-If you are in a Windows computer, you can use the [Media Creation Tool](https://www.microsoft.com/en-us/software-download/windows10), which downloads and flashes the thumbdrive automatically for you.
+If you are in a Windows computer, you can use the [Media Creation Tool](https://www.microsoft.com/en-us/software-download/windows11), which downloads and flashes the thumbdrive automatically for you.

-Otherwhise, [tb.rg-adguard.net](https://tb.rg-adguard.net/public.php) is a web interface for an official Microsoft source and all the downloads will come directly from Microsoft's CDNs.
+Otherwhise, [Microsoft Software Download Listing](https://ave9858.github.io/msdl/) is a web interface for an official Microsoft source and all the downloads will come directly from Microsoft's CDNs.
 For flashing the thumbdrive, you can use

 - [Rufus](https://rufus.ie/en/) (Windows-only),
 - [WoeUSB](https://github.com/WoeUSB) (Linux-only),